-6. 2021 CVSA Data Management, Quality & FMCSA Systems Training (Jan 2021, Savannah, GA)
+6. 2022 CVSA Data Management, Quality & FMCSA Systems Training (August 16-18, 2022, Indianapolis, IN)) 1 person 2 people, 5 days, airfare: \$650-\$1,300/person; per diem: \$61/day; hotel: \$233/night; ground transportation: \$125

-1 person, 5 days, airfare: \$650; per diem: \$61/day; hotel: \$233/night; ground transportation: \$125 Attendance at this conference will increase the Lead Agency's knowledge and understanding of the various FMCSA systems and databases that can be used to improve timely, accurate reporting and, subsequently, improve the State's data quality rating.
+Attendance at this conference will increase the Lead Agency's knowledge and understanding of the various FMCSA systems and databases that can be used to improve timely, accurate reporting and, subsequently, improve the State's data quality rating.
 In addition, the Lead Agency will benefit from the training obtained in daily data management and best practices for improved data quality.

-7. Western Association of State Highway and Transportation Officials (WASHTO)
+7. Western Association of State Highway and Transportation Officials (WASHTO) Annual Meeting (date & location unknown at this time)

-1 person, 5 days; airfare: \$800; per diem: \$66/day; hotel: \$220/night; ground transportation: \$125 Attendance at this conference allows the Lead Agency to harmonize regulations/permit requirements with other states, including information exchange, proposed legislation evaluation, best practices sharing, and implementation to promote safe and effective transportation systems.
+1 person, 5 days; airfare: \$800 \$1,300/person; per diem: \$66/day; hotel: \$220/night; ground transportation: \$125 Attendance at this conference allows the Lead Agency to harmonize regulations/permit requirements with other states, including information exchange, proposed legislation evaluation, best practices sharing, and implementation to promote safe and effective transportation systems.
 This forum allows the opportunity to network with other permitting professionals and industry to exchange ideas, and explore techniques of the permitting process.
 The Western organization represents western state government officials to help develop national policies on transportation issues.